Three Favorite Philippine Paintings

 Luksong-Tinik (1973) by Vicente Manansala

 Ang Kiukok (1931-2005), 2001 National Artist of the Philippines for the Visual Arts-Painting, belongs to the second wave of Philippine Modernists who started out post-World War II.
-He developed his own uniquely compelling style combining Cubist geometrization with Expressionist emotionalism.
+He developed his own uniquely compelling style combining Cubist geometricization with Expressionist emotionalism.
 Stylistically daring, he worked with bold colors that harmonized surprisingly well on canvas.
 Indeed, as a colorist he was a genius.
 His subjects—warring cocks, wrangling dogs, livid fruit, lurid clowns, motley instances of wracked humanity, the crucified Christ in particular, sundry morbid whatnot—were executed, paradoxically, harlequin bright, not dark or brooding; the oxymoron might well account for his commercial popularity.
 Challenged about his choice of subjects, he said, “Open your eyes.
 Look around you.
 So much anger, sorrow, ugliness.
 And also madness.”

 “Man on Fire” (1980) is classic Ang Kiukok and one of his best-known works.
 We should take Ang Kiukok at his word—the man isn’t in hell; he is just on fire.